Key Differences: Data Science vs Software Engineering

 Data Science vs Software Engineering: Approaches

-Another big difference between data science and software engineering is the approach they tend to use as projects evolve.
+Another big difference between data science vs software engineering is the approach they tend to use as projects evolve.

 Data science is a very process-oriented field.
 Its practitioners ingest and analyze data sets in order to better understand a problem and arrive at a solution.